cloudera/CML_AMP_Knowledge_Graph_Backed_RAG/README.md

 ### Configurable Options

-**HF_TOKEN** : The AMP relies on [Huggingface Token](https://huggingface.co/docs/hub/en/security-tokens) to pull [meta-llama/Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) model from HuggingFace.
+**HF_TOKEN** : The AMP relies on [Huggingface Token](https://huggingface.co/docs/hub/en/security-tokens) to pull [NousResearch/Meta-Llama-3.1-8B-Instruct](https://huggingface.co/NousResearch/Meta-Llama-3.1-8B-Instruct) model from HuggingFace.

-***Note***: Please make sure that the account associated with the HuggingFace token has access to the abovementioned model.
-It does require filling up a form to obtain access.
+## AMP Requirements

+### CPU
+ - CML CPU workloads with resource profiles up to **(2 vCPU/16 GiB memory)** would be provisioned.
+ - **Additional resource of (1 vCPU/4 GiB)** memory would be requested to run Neo4j graph DB instance.
+There is no requirement of GPU enabled node here, can it may be scheduled on CPU-only node as well.

+### GPU
+ - Nvidia GPU with 16GB vRAM is required at minimum(to run both the embedding model & quantized LLM).
+   - Tested with Nvidia Tesla T4 GPU (AWS: [g4dn series](https://aws.amazon.com/ec2/instance-types/g4/), Azure: [Standard_NC4as_T4_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series))

+### CML Runtime
+ - PBJ-Workbench - Python3.10 - Nvidia GPU - 2023.05

 ## AMP Concepts